ProAI/lumen-annotations/README.md

 "proai/lumen-annotations": "~1.0"
 ```

 Then you have to run `composer update` to install the package.
-Once this is completed, you have to add the service provider to the providers array in `config/app.php`:
+Once this is completed, you have to add the service provider to in `bootstrap/app.php`:

 ```
-'ProAI\Annotations\AnnotationsServiceProvider'
+$app->register(ProAI\Annotations\AnnotationsServiceProvider::class);
 ```

 Copy `config/annotations.php` from this package to your configuration directory to use a custom configuration file.